alrik11es/sPHPf/readme.md

 v 1.0.1

+- Added cache/ folder out of gitignore but without any contents.

+- Added production on/off in config.
+(Shows errors when something fails or not)

+- Error control is in the new Error class.

 - Added an error in order to know if cache folder is writable or not.

 - Added check-readyness script into the install folder to know if you're ready to use sPHPf.